Electrical Engineering, BS

-Shippensburg University is the only institution in Pennsylvania's State System of Higher Education to offer a Bachelor of Science in Electrical Engineering.
+Shippensburg University is the only institution in Pennsylvania's State System of Higher Education to offer a Bachelor of Science in Electrical Engineering and has achieved ABET accreditation.

 Get more info